eknoes/puf-lab/module/README.md

 ## Install kernel module
 Move the file `dram_puf.ko` to the raspberry and load it with `insmod dram_puf.ko`.
 You can check the output via `dmesg`.

+To make it persistent, copy the module to `/lib/modules/$(uname -r)/kernel/drivers/staging/dram_puf` and insert the name into `/etc/modules` to load it at boot time.
+Afterwards, run `sudo depmod`.

 # Experimental Results
 Experimental results for Raspberry PI, which addresse can be read